Keith is responsible for overseeing all aspects of Computer Aid’s work and for developing its business and strategic

 Ludovic is responsible for administering and maintaining the system for assessing and processing all applications for computer donations in French, Spanish and English, getting quotes for shipping and sending proforma invoices.
 He is also responsible for developing our partnerships in South America.

 Ludovic graduated from Paris II Assas with a degree in IT, he worked for three years as a web project manager in a communication agency in Paris.
-Passionate about languages and craving a foreign land, he travelled and worked around the world for five years.
+Passionate about languages and craving a foreign land, he travelled and worked around the world for three years.

 Looking to invest his time in the non-profit sector Ludovic finally landed in London.
 He volunteered for six months administering the Activism e-communications programme for Amnesty International UK, before taking on a role at Computer Aid.